Tax season is fast approaching. Due to the rules, complexities, and money involved, many multifamily investors may feel overwhelmed.

 These can include things like:

 A good tip is to save all of the receipts for anything you buy that relates to your property.
-If you have to buy a new appliance, hire an accountant to keep the books relating to your property, or take on a property manager to care for your tenants, you’ll want to keep a detailed record of the purchases to see if they can be written off at the end of the year.
+If you have to buy a new appliance, hire an accountant to keep the books relating to your property, or take on a property manager to care for your residents, you’ll want to keep a detailed record of the purchases to see if they can be written off at the end of the year.

 While there are many rules to follow under the 1031 Exchange of the Internal Revenue Code (IRC), it may allow you to defer all of your capital gains when acquiring a new property.